jzfeathe/project-3/README.md

 The analysis for [Tech articles is available here](tech.html)
 The analysis for [World articles is available here](world.html)

+Finally, here is the code used to automate the knitting of the six different data channels:
 library(rmarkdown)
 channelIDs <- c("lifestyle", "entertainment", "bus", "socmed", "tech", "world")
 output_file <- paste0(channelIDs, ".md")